SPARTA-SC/sc-app-dev/README.md

 ## End to end Testing

-The ENS app has end to end tests with Cypress.
+The SC app has end to end tests with Cypress.
 To run them you need to start ganache, run the seed script, run the app and then run cypress.
 This should start chrome and the Cypress GUI.
 Each time the test run, the script needs to be re-run and the app restarted for it to work.

 ```bash
 ganache-cli